-In the last post, I shared how just knowing in your gut that homeschooling is the right choice will lead you to execute the decision.
+Knowing in your gut that home educating is the right choice will lead you to execute the decision.

 If you’re thinking about homeschooling but are on the fence about how you’ll manage it all, I offer some tips for easing into this lifestyle.

-3 Steps to Preparing for/Testing out the Homeschool Option
+3 Steps to Prepare for and Test out the Homeschool Option

-As parents, we technically homeschool from the birth of our child.
-Take it one step further by planning some formal activities to get your feet wet in the academics.
-One year before we officially began homeschooling, I worked on one school-like activity 2 to 3 times per week at my son’s level.
-This allowed me to get to know his needs a little more closely, but it also helped me structure the plans and prep time the following year.
+As parents, we home educate from the birth of our child.
+Take it one step further by planning some activities to get your feet wet in academics.
+One year before we officially began homeschooling, I worked on one school-like activity 2 to 3 times per week.
+This allowed me to get to know his needs a little more closely, but it also helped me make decisions for the following year.

-2– Talk to homeschoolers.
+2. Talk to homeschoolers.
 Ask questions from others who are a few steps ahead.
-What concerns do you have about homeschooling?
+What concerns do you have about home education?
 What solutions do other families have?

-3- Visualize your day.
-I often talk about how seemingly-simple visualizations can be catalysts for a huge change.
-When I thought about homeschooling long before we started, I had no concept of how things would pan out with all of my son’s needs.
+3. Visualize your day.
+I often talk about how seemingly simple visualizations can be catalysts for huge change.
+When I thought about homeschooling long before we started, I had no concept of how things would pan out.
 I sat and visualized our entire day–from sunrise to sunset.
-While there were some gaps, it was in finding solutions that I knew homeschooling was right for us.
+While there were some gaps, it was in finding solutions that I knew home education was right for us.
 Today, the solutions to those gaps are what help our days run [somewhat] smoothly.